Introduction Version 2.8 / Last updated: June 2, 2026

 Note: Empty tags will be skipped automatically.

-Excluding entire pages can be done by not loading conword.
-This should be done by the programmer who integrates conword into the website.
+You can exclude entire pages by not loading Conword.
+This should be done by the programmer who integrates Conword into the website.

 Examples